ZHUJin2002/ZHUJin2002.github.io/_pages/about.md

 News
 ======
+- **2024/06** My first paper “Propulsion Contribution from Individual Filament in Flagellar Bundle” is now available in arXiv as [arXiv:2407.16532](https://arxiv.org/abs/2407.16532).
 - **2023/07** Passed [Chun-Tsung Program](https://junzheng.sjtu.edu.cn/) and awarded the honorary title of “Chun-Tsung scholar”.
 - **2022/12** The Capstone project “Macroscopic model of bacterial flagella interaction and propulsion generation” won the Gold award at the 2022 Winter Design Expo.